US, British militaries launch massive retaliatory strike against Iranian-backed Houthis in Yemen

 Associated Press journalists in Yemen’s capital, Sanaa, heard four explosions early Friday local time but saw no sign of warplanes.
-Two residents of Hodieda, Amin Ali Saleh and Hani Ahmed, said they heard five strong explosions.
-Hodieda lies on the Red Sea and is the largest port city controlled by the Houthis.
+Two residents of Hodieda, Amin Ali Saleh and Hani Ahmed, said they heard five strong explosions hitting the western port area of the city, which lies on the Red Sea and is the largest port city controlled by the Houthis.
+Explosions also were heard by residents of Taiz, a southwestern city near the Red Sea.

-The strikes marked the first U.S. military response to what has been a persistent campaign of drone and missile attacks on commercial ships since the start of the Israel-Hamas.
+The strikes marked the first U.S. military response to what has been a persistent campaign of drone and missile attacks on commercial ships since the start of the Israel-Hamas war.
 And the coordinated military assault comes just a week after the White House and a host of partner nations issued a final warning to the Houthis to cease the attacks or face potential military action.
 The officials confirmed the strikes on condition of anonymity to discuss military operations.
+Members of Congress were briefed earlier Thursday on the strike plans.

 The warning appeared to have had at least some short-lived impact, as attacks stopped for several days.
 On Tuesday, however, the Houthi rebels fired their largest-ever barrage of drones and missiles targeting shipping in the Red Sea, with U.S. and British ships and American fighter jets responding by shooting down 18 drones, two cruise missiles and an anti-ship missile.
 And on Thursday, the Houthis fired an anti-ship ballistic missile into the Gulf of Aden, which was seen by a commercial ship but did not hit the ship.